 Principles

-Aside from objective skills and work experience, I genuinely believe that in order for a group of people to work well, the ground-level principles must be, at least, in rough sync.
-In agreement with what Henry James Garrett argues in "This Book Will Make You Kinder" ⎯ what a sweet read, by the way ⎯ we need to explicitly lay out our fundamental root beliefs.
+Aside from objective skills and work experience, I genuinely believe that for a group of people to work well, the ground-level principles must be, at least, in rough sync.
+In agreement with what Henry James Garrett argues in "This Book Will Make You Kinder", (what a sweet read, by the way) we need to lay out our fundamental root beliefs explicitly.

 Be a generalist